daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 To add more you just create folder, define matrix_start, have CMake build a library with led_ prefix, define matrix_dma_isr if needed, define set_pixel, etc. CMake should link against all dependencies used by the lib.
 Each matrix algorithm is its own library.

 ### Multiplex Alogirthms
-I did implement these as C++ class.
-To add more just extent the interface and add it to the factory in the base class.
-CMake should link against all dependencies used by the lib.
-There is only one multiplex library for all multiplex algorithms.
+CMake configuration selects these as configured for the specific build.

+### Serial Algorithms
+These are used by the src folder to implement different applications/front end protocols.
+Configuration for specific build picks the src folder implementation.

 ## src folder
 This folder for different applications.
-These pick a matrix algorithm.
-CMake still configures preprocessor for size, multiplex algorithm, etc. The idea here is build flavors.
+These pick a serial algorithm.
+CMake still configures preprocessor for size, multiplex algorithm, matrix algorithm, etc. The idea here is build flavors.
 Some matrix algorithms require a completely different implementation or cannot work in all cases.
-Rather than do anything smart, I just did this.

 This is kind of pain, but this is a microcontroller.
 I did not want to lose memory or make this really painful to manage.
 Parallel development should be possible.